vincentbarrault/Advanced-lane-lines-finding/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

-## Code
+## Code (Python)

 The project contains the following python files:
+* `video_processing.py`: Process the video by sending each frame to the pipeline.
-* pipeline.py: Main pipeline calling the different functions processing each frame of the video.
+* `pipeline.py`: Main pipeline calling the different functions processing each frame of the video.
-* video_processing.py: Process the video by sending each frame to the pipeline.
-* camera_calibration.py: Calibrate the camera, correct the distortion of the image and apply perspective transform to get a bird's eye view of the lanes.
+* `camera_calibration.py`: Calibrate the camera, correct the distortion of the image and apply perspective transform to get a bird's eye view of the lanes.
-* threshold.py: Apply filters to create a thresholded binary image.
+* `threshold.py`: Apply filters to create a thresholded binary image.
-* lane_finding.py: Determine lane pixels, curvature of the lane and vehicle position with respect to the center of the lanes before displaying the lane boundaries on the original image.
+* `lane_finding.py`: Determine lane pixels, curvature of the lane and vehicle position with respect to the center of the lanes before displaying the lane boundaries on the original image.

 The script is run by using python and providing 2 parameters:

       python video_processing.py project_video.mp4 project_video_output.mp4

-The first parameter is the path for the input video.
+ 1. First parameter: path for the input video.
-The second parameter is the path where the processed video will be saved.
+ 2. Second parameter: path where the processed video will be saved.

+Here is an example of the result:
 ![](https://github.com/vincentbarrault/Advanced-lane-lines-finding/blob/master/project_video_output.gif?raw=true)

 In the same way, for processing a single image, run the following: